ibm-cloud-docs/vpc/block_storage_vpc_manage_storage_limits.md

 ## Increasing volume capacity
 {: #manage-storage-capacity}

-You can increase the capacity of a second-generation volume in GB increments up to 32,000.
+You can increase the capacity of a second-generation volume in 1 GB increments up to 32,000 GB.
 The maximum capacity of first-generation volumes can be increased up to 16,000 GB.
 For a custom profile, you can expand the volume based on [sizing limits](/docs/vpc?topic=vpc-about-increasing-volume-capacity#expandable-volume-limitations).